omkarcloud/google-maps-scraper/README.md

 - 💰 One-time payment, no subscriptions.
 Run on unlimited devices.
 Lifetime updates.
 You **OWN** the software.
 - 🛡️ 90-day no-questions-asked 2-click refund guarantee.
 No other brand offers this.

 A Solid Product doesn't need elaborate explanations, it speaks for itself.

-Just run one search in the tool—it will take only 5 minutes to download and install—and your search for the best Google Maps extractor will end right here.
+Try it, and see it for yourself.

 ### ❓ I'm starting my business.
 Which cities should I choose to find customers?